 If your current chapter ends at the middle of a page and you need to start your next chapter it is always better to use page break rather than pressing “Enter” key continuously until the cursor moves to next page.

-The good thing about page break is if you add more content to the preceding chapter to the page break, partially filled page will be filled until that page completely filled instead of the whole content moving down.
+The good thing about page break is if you add more content to the preceding chapter to the page break, partially filled page will be filled until that page completely filled instead of the moving down the content in the bottom page.

 Then suddenly you will notice that the content after page break will move to next page making an empty page in between.